About Us

 our work

-Working to provide a range of services in the areas of response and recovery to victim survivors of family violence, we are a not-for-profit organisation, primarily funded by the State Government of Victoria.
+Working to provide a range of services in the areas of response and recovery to victim survivors of family violence.
+We are a not-for-profit organisation, primarily funded by the State Government of Victoria.

-We also invest in prevention and education in order to stop family violence occurring in the first place.
+We invest in prevention and education in order to stop family violence occurring in the first place.
 This work is made possible largely through partnerships, community and individual giving, grants and philanthropic support.

 our theory of change